performancecopilot/grafana-pcp/docs/quickstart.rst

 :doc:`datasources/bpftrace` datasources.

 The only required configuration field for each data source is the URL to `pmproxy`_.
-In most cases the default Redis URL of ``http://localhost:44322`` can be used.
+In most cases the default URL ``http://localhost:44322`` can be used.
 All other fields can be left to their default values.

 .. note::
-   Make sure the *URL* text box actually contains a value (font color should be white) and you're not just looking at the placeholder value (light grey text).
+   Make sure the *URL* text box actually contains a value (font color should be white) and you're not looking at the placeholder value (light grey text).

 .. note::
    The Redis and bpftrace data sources need additional configuration on the collector host.